trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Pre-push Testing using checkin-test.py
 --------------------------------------

-While CMake provides the integrated tool CTest (executable ``ctest``) a lot goes into correctly and efficiently testing a large project and pushing changes to the main version control repository(s).
+CMake provides the integrated tool CTest (executable ``ctest``) which is used to define and run different tests.
+However, a lot more needs to be done to effectively test changes for a large project before pushing to the master branch(es) in the main repository(s).
 Things get especially complicated and tricky when multiple version-control (VC) repositories are involved.
 The TriBITS system provides the tool ``checkin-test.py`` for automating the process of:

-1) Determining if the local VC repos are ready to pull, test, and push
+1) Determining if the local VC repo(s) are ready to integrate with the remote master branch(es)

-2) Pulling and integrating the most current changes from the remote VC repos
+2) Pulling and integrating the most current changes from the remote VC repo(s)

-3) Figuring out what TriBITS packages need to be enabled and testing (by examing VC diffs)
+3) Figuring out what TriBITS packages need to be enabled and testing (by examining VC diffs)

-4) Configuring only the necessary TriBITS packages and tests (and their downstream dependencies) and building, running tests, and reporting results (via email).
+4) Configuring only the necessary TriBITS packages and tests (and their downstream dependencies by default) and building, running tests, and reporting results (via email).

-5) Only if all specified builds and tests pass, then pushing local commits to the remove VC repos.
+5) Only if all specified builds and tests pass, amending the last commit with the test results, then pushing local commits to the remove VC repos and sending out summary emails.

-Every TriBITS project defines one or more "default builds" for pre-push CI tesitng that form the criteria for if it is okay to push code changes or not.
+Every TriBITS project defines one or more "default builds" (specified through the ``--defualt-builds`` argument) for pre-push CI testing that form the criteria for if it is okay to push code changes or not.
 The "default builds" select repositories, SE packages and code, and individual test as described in `Pre-Push CI Testing`_.
+A TriBITS project defines its default pre-push builds using the file `<projectDir>/project-checkin-test-config.py`_.
+For an example, the file `TribitsExampleProject`_/``project-checkin-test-config.py`` is shown below:

+.. include:: ../examples/TribitsExampleProject/project-checkin-test-config.py
+   :literal:

+This gives the default builds ``--default-builds=MPI_DEBUG,SERIAL_RELEASE``.
+As shown, typically two default builds are defined so that various options can be toggled between the two builds.
+Typical options to toggle include enabling/disabling MPI and enabling/disabling runtime debug mode checking (i.e. toggle ``${PROJECT_NAME}_ENABLE_DEBUG``).
+Typically, other important options will also be toggled between these two builds.
+For example, Trilinos toggles the enable/disable of C++ explicit template instantiation support.

+Note that both of the default builds shown, including the ``MPI_DEBUG`` build, actually set optimized compiler flags with ``-DCMAKE_BUILD_TYPE:STRING=RELEASE``.
+What makes this a "debug" build is turning on optional runtime debug-mode checking, not disabling optimized code.
+This is important so that the defined tests run fast.
+These ``checkin-test.py`` builds are **not** designed to support debugging efforts.
+Instead, they are designed to test changes to the project's code efficiently before pushing changes.
+A development team should not have to test the compiler's ability to generate non-optimized debug code.

+Note that turning on ``-DTribitsExProj_ENABLE_CHECKED_STL=ON`` as shown above can only be used when the TPLs have no C++ code using the C++ STL or if that particular build points to C++ TPLs compiled checked STL enabled.
+The TribitsExampleProject default builds do not depend on any C++ TPLs that might use the C++ STL so enabling this option adds additional debug-mode checking for C++ code.

 The ``checkin-test.py`` script is a sophisticated piece of software that is well tested and very robust.
 The level of testing of this tool is greater